maranathaadesanya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displaying the contents of '/etc/passwd' and '/etc/hosts' Displaying the last 10 lines of '/etc/passwd' Displaying the first 10 lines of '/etc/passwd' Displaying the third line of 'iacta'
+Creating a good file that cuts iron without making a noise